tezov/plugin_projet/README.md

 # Tezov plugin project

 ## What's New
+- 1.0.1-8.0.2
+  - add debug proguard capabilities
+- 1.0.0-8.0.2-alpha.12
-- add min version plugin checker - 1.0.0-8.0.2+-alpha.12
+  - add min version plugin checker
+- 1.0.0-8.0.2+-alpha.11
-- add dependencies version checker - 1.0.0-8.0.2+-alpha.11
+  - add dependencies version checker
-- allow url, file or string data for json catalog - 1.0.0-8.0.2+-alpha.11
+  - allow url, file or string data for json catalog
+- 1.0.0-8.0.2+-alpha.10
-- change tag to show plugin version and minimum android version - 1.0.0-8.0.2+-alpha.10
+  - change tag to show plugin version and minimum android version
+- 8.0.2-alpha.9
-- clean master branch - 8.0.2-alpha.9
+  - clean master branch
+- 8.0.2-alpha.6
-- add catalog plugin - 8.0.2-alpha.6
+  - add catalog plugin
+- 8.0.2-alpha.2
-- publish to gradle portal plugin - 8.0.2-alpha.2
+  - publish to gradle portal plugin
+- 8.0.2-alpha.1
-- first working release - 8.0.2-alpha.1
+  - first working release

 ## Description

 This project is a gradle plugin to auto setup the **Android plugin application and library**

-- Config - config android plugin
+- Config - auto configuration of android plugin
   - version "major.minor.patch(-alpha.x|RC.x)
   - debug / release tool
   - auto Jrunner path (must be inside the folder "'configuration.domain'.'module_name'.JUnit" and have JUnitRunner.kt file name)
   - user friendly setup with build type available
-  - auto sourceSet config
+  - sourceSet config

 - Catalog - shared catalog between modules
   - auto apply plugin to modules
   - shared custom variables
   - shared dependencies path/version
   - remote or local catalog
+  - check dependencies latest version

 ** there are 2 plugins** Config and Catalog, they are not dependant to each other.
 They can be used separately or together.

-## Next To Come, not working yet
-- proguard path + debug variables working

 ## How to install -Config- plugin
 - add classpath and repositories to settings.gradle.kts